 How do you know if it is a Waterbug?

-Of all the cockroaches, American ones often are confused to be water bugs.
+Of all the cockroaches, American ones often are confused with water bugs.
 However, a real one is an insect restricted to the Hemiptera order of aquatic bugs.
 These insects are called aquatic scorpions and boatmen and live primarily aquatic.
 They have paddle-like legs that propel them through the waves.
-They are part of the Gerridae family and include pond skaters, water spiders or striders.
+They are part of the Gerridae family and include pond skaters, water spiders, and striders.
 These bugs use the surface tension to remain afloat instead of employing their legs as oars.

-How to tell if it is a Waterbug or Oriental cockroach?
+How to tell if it is a Waterbug or an Oriental cockroach?

 Do cockroaches spread disease?

 The American cockroach is a very adaptable pest.
 However, unlike real waterbugs, they are not aquatic.
 Gathering in areas mostly moist and warm, often finding their way into sewer connections.
 Typically nocturnal, they prefer to find crevices to hide in during the day.
-Cockroaches are known to pick up germs that spread disease.
+Cockroaches also pick up germs that spread disease.
 They may also trigger chronic conditions like asthma or create allergic reactions.

-How can you be rid of Oriental Cockroaches?
+How can you get rid of Oriental Cockroaches?

 Oriental cockroaches are capable of transmitting toxins which result in food poisoning and diarrhea.
 They are attracted to sources of sustenance indoors.
 Their legs and bodies are made to travel short distances rather quickly.
 To help you get rid of or control them, you need a solution that is science-based.